ilioscio/argParser/README.md

 ## argParser
 argParser simple but reasonably robust command-line argument parser written in Zig.
-It provides a straightforward interface for defining and processing command-line options with different types such as strings, boolean flags, and integers.
+It provides a straightforward interface for defining and processing command-line options with different types such as strings, boolean flags, integers, and positive floats.

 ### Features